andreivcodes/spacemeshlib/README_template.md

 yarn build:all
 ```

-Cleans old files, compiles new proto files, lints and builds
+Cleans old files, compiles new proto files, generates new index files, lints and builds

 ESM build is stored in `/dist/esm`